 - Do hang up on illegal robocalls.

-- Do put your phone number on the Federal Trade Commission’s National Do Not Call Registry.
-It won’t stop fraudulent calls, but it will make them easier to spot because most legitimate telemarketers won’t call you if you’re on the registry.
+- Do add all your numbers to the Federal Trade Commission’s National Do Not Call Registry.
+It won’t stop fraudulent calls, but it will make them easier to spot because most legitimate telemarketers won’t call numbers on the registry.

-- Do consider using a call-blocking app or device to screen your calls and weed out spam and scams (see More Resources below).
-You can also ask your phone service provider if it offers any such tools.
+- Do explore free and low-cost call-blocking options, such as apps and services that screen calls and weed out spam and scams.
+Ask your phone service provider if it offers any such tools.

 - Do review a company’s privacy policies before you give it permission to call you.
 You might be authorizing them to share your contact information with others.